open223/models.open223.info/examples/nist-bdg1-1.md

   language: python
   name: python3
 ---
-# Example Building 1 model 1
+# Example Building 1 Model 1

 Example Building 1 is a simplistic, reference tiny office building consisting of a single story with 5 rooms spanning 5 space types.

 This reference building was developed for and first described in the journal article ["Metadata Schemas and Ontologies for Building Energy Applications: A Critical Review and Use Case Analysis"](https://doi.org/10.3390/en14072024).

-Example Building 1 model 1 is provided by current and former NIST staff and Pacific Northwest National Laboratory.
+Example Building 1 Model 1 is provided by current and former NIST staff and Pacific Northwest National Laboratory.
 See also [Building 1 model 2](../pnnl-bdg1-2.md) for a different modeling approach for the same building.

 ### Schematic view